KH-logotp-border

 Generic Trademarks

-The least distinctive class of trademarks, which can never be registered, is called generic.
-These are trademarks where the mark is just what you call the goods/services.
-If I wanted to use the mark BANANA for the sale of bananas, I could not register it as a trademark.
-This makes sense, because we do not want to give exclusive rights to use basic words.
-Any trademark can become generic, and subject to cancellation at any time.
+Any trademark can become generic (and registrations for generic trademarks are subject to cancellation).
 This is commonly referred to as genericide.
-Examples of trademarks that were later canceled for being generic include ASPIRIN, THERMOS, and TRAMPOLINE.
-These started off as brand names, but eventually people just referred to the products as the trademark names themselves.
-This is also the case with BAND-AID, FRISBEE, and KLEENEX, although these trademarks have not been cancelled yet.
+Examples of trademarks that were later cancelled for being generic include ASPIRIN, THERMOS, and TRAMPOLINE.
+All of these words started off as brand names, but eventually people just referred to the products as the brand names themselves, regardless of who made them.
+You can also argue that the names BAND-AID, FRISBEE, and KLEENEX, have also become generic, although these trademarks have not been cancelled yet.

 Descriptive Trademarks